melonattacker/oidc-access-control/README.md

 6. If `Sign up succeeded.` is displayed, you have successfully signed up.
 7. Click `Login` -> Select your passkey
 8. If `Sign in succeeded.` is displayed, you have successfully signed in.
+9. Click `After Login Request`
+10. If `After sigin in request succeeded.` is displayed, your request has been successfully processed.
+11. Click `After Login Confidential Request` -> Select your passkey
+12. If `After sigin in confidential request succeeded.` is displayed, your request has been successfully processed.

 ## Evaluation